arreid08/python_lab/readme.md

 URLs.py:
     path '':
-    "It's all teh correct paths"
+    "It's all the correct paths"

 Future plans to implement:
-    --Automagiclaly assign tasks to current group(Fills in group section in form) --Finishing a task automatically deletes it
+    --Automatically assign tasks to current group(Fills in group section in form) --Finishing a task automatically deletes it
     --Make it look less terrible